user-cont/release-bot/README.md

 You can change it by uncommenting lines with `#importPolicy:` and `#scheduled: true` in [openshift-template.yml](openshift-template.yml).
 Then the image will be pulled on a new release.

+# Contributing

+We have an integration test suite in release bot which creates a new project on github and tries the functionality in there.
+It may easily happen that a bunch of test repositories will be left out in your account:

+ * We have a script which is able to delete all of these, please check `./hack/clean-testing-github-repos`.
+We suggest reading out the sources first before using it.
+ * The prerequisite for both, the integration tests and the script mentioned above, is to have a token which is able to delete projects.